CaptainMundaka/Boat_Lookout/README.md

 # Boat_Lookout
-Watch over the boat depending on the use cases
+Having a device that watches over the boat.
+It could be at the port, when conditions get a bit rough or during manoeuvres